Competitive advantages are the strengths and opportunities that you have over your competition.

 Depending upon your industry, there can be many other advantages.
 However, eventually, it is the factor that earns you more sales and gives you a surplus in profit.

-String branding is one of the strongest sustainable competitive advantages.
+Strong Branding is one of the strongest sustainable competitive advantages.
 A lot goes into making a brand like building customer relationships, quality service/product, time, and money.

 But when the company is identified as a brand in the market, it brings you a positional advantage.
 And at the same time, your sales become easier and wider.